erdalzeynep/walletdroid/README.md

 # Walletdroid- the personal and shared expense tracker

-Walletdroid has been designed as a APP to track personal expenses of a user and also to track and split expenses among a group of people. the people splitting expenses using the app may or maynot be the users of the APP.
+Walletdroid has been designed as an APP to track personal expenses of a user and also to track and split expenses among a group of people.
+The people splitting expenses using the app may or maynot be the users of the APP.

 <h3> Features summary of Walletdroid</h3>
 <ul>